 Any person appointed to a board or commission shall be immediately eligible, upon the expiration of their term or resignation prior to completion of their term if appointed to a different board or commission, to serve on a different board or commission.
-The Planning and Transportation Commission and Storm Water Management Oversight Committee members are eligible to serve two successive terms.
-All other board and commission members are eligible to serve three successive terms on the same board or commission.
-A member will be considered to have served a term of office if he or she serves more than half of a standard term.
-A member who has served three consecutive terms of office (two consecutive terms of office for the Planning and Transportation Commission and Storm Water Management Oversight Committee) shall not be appointed to the same board or commission within one year of the last date of service.
-However, that member may remain on the board or commission for up to six months past the end of the term if no replacement is appointed or until a replacement is appointed, whichever comes first.
+All board and commission members are eligible to serve two successive terms on the same board or commission.
+No person who has served two such successive terms shall be eligible for appointment to that same board or commission for two years following the expiration of the second full term for which the member was appointed and served.
+Serving an unexpired term of up to 2 years in length shall not count toward years served in terms of eligibility.